camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Use a different docker tag
 ..........................

-Just define an environment variable in the build:
+To use a different docker tag, define an environment variable in the build:

 .. prompt:: bash